Call Us

 If you don’t take any more drugs following the initial comedown, you’ll eventually start to experience drug withdrawal.

 Withdrawal symptoms typically begin within 24 hours of taking the drug, and are worst for the first 48 hours.
 DTs may develop 48 to 72 hours after your drug use stops.
-You may find that symptoms change as withdrawal progresses, but they will gradually improve as your body adapts to being without the drug.
+You may find that symptoms change as withdrawal progresses, but they'll gradually improve as your body adapts to being without the drug.
 The entire withdrawal process usually lasts between 7 and 10 days.

 How long withdrawal symptoms last will vary according to the type of drug used.
 For example:

-Length of withdrawal: 4-10 days
+Length of withdrawal: 4 to 10 days

 Common symptoms: